 Anacon Laboratories Pvt.
-Ltd., Nagpur, is QCI-NABET accredited in "Category A" environment consultant organization has been assigned to undertake an Environmental Impact Assessment (EIA) study and preparation of Environment Management Plan (EMP) for various environmental components, which may be affected due to the impacts arising out of the proposed expansion project.
+Ltd., Nagpur, is QCI-NABET accredited in 'Category A' environment consultant organization has been assigned to undertake an Environmental Impact Assessment (EIA) study and preparation of Environment Management Plan (EMP) for various environmental components, which may be affected due to the impacts arising out of the proposed expansion project.

-The online application for prior Environmental Clearance (Form-1) was submitted to SEIAA/SEAC, Chhattisgarh on Dated 25/06/2018 for proposed expansion project.
-The proposal was considered by the State Expert Appraisal Committee (SEAC) during its meeting held on 29th August 2018.
-The SEAC has suggested standard Terms of References (ToR) (Vide Letter no. 378/SEACCG/RO&IND/Raipur/728 dtd.
-21.12.2018) for preparation of the EIA-EMP Report.
+The online application for prior Environmental Clearance (Form-1) was submitted to SEIAA/SEAC, Chhattisgarh on Dated 28/06/2018 and subsequent Letter dtd.
+01/11/2018 (Proposal No.: SIA/CG/IND/27903/2018) for proposed expansion project.
+The proposal was considered by the State Expert Appraisal Committee (SEAC) during its meeting held on 04th October 2018.
+The SEAC has suggested standard Terms of References (ToR) (Vide Letter no. 330/SEACCG/RO&IND/Raipur/721A dtd.
+04.12.2018) for preparation of the draft EIA-EMP Report.

 Environmental baseline studies were carried out during in Post-Monsoon Season 2018.
 This EIA report is prepared based on the ToR conditions recommended by SEAC, Chhattisgarh and project related technical details provided by M/s.
-Hindustan Coils Limited.
-ToR compliance with cross referencing provided in the beginning of the chapter scheme.
+Ispat India.
+A copy of the TOR letter is enclosed as Annexureand its compliance with cross referencing provided in the beginning of the chapter scheme.

-IDENTIFICATION OF PROJECT
+1.1 IDENTIFICATION OF PROJECT

 The existing and proposed plant details of M/s.
-HCL are given below:
+Ispat India are given below: